Canon G7 X Mark II versus Canon G1 X Mark II

 Both the G7X Mark II and the G1X Mark II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The G1X Mark II replaced the earlier Canon G1 X, while the G7X Mark II followed on from the Canon G7 X.

-So what conclusions can be drawn?
-Is there a clear favorite between the Canon G7 X Mark II and the Canon G7 X Mark II?
+So what is the bottom line?
+Which of the two cameras – the Canon G7 X Mark II or the Canon G1 X Mark II – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (20 vs 13MP) with a 26% higher linear resolution.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).